maisevector/replace-to-umlauts/README.md

 ## Installation

+The `replace_to_umlauts.py` Python script is a standalone script.
+The `install.sh` file will place it into `~/bin`, rename it to the more bash-compatible manner `replace-to-umlauts`, and make it executable.

 ### Linux
 Just use `make` in the current directory, which will place the Python script in your `$HOME/bin` directory.
 From then on, everything should just work.

 ### Others

-This script is tested on Linux but should also work on macOS once the umlaut dict has been built (not sure about the system dictionary location there).
+This script is tested on Linux but should also work on macOS if the system dictionary is in the same place (not sure about the system dictionary location there).

 ## Usage

 ### Terminal

-`echo "Mein Text" | replace-to-umlauts`
+`echo "Naesse und Reue" | replace-to-umlauts`

-`cat mein_text_file.txt | replace-to-umlauts`
+`cat my_text_file.txt | replace-to-umlauts`

+Alternatively and in this directory, call it via Python:

+`echo "Naesse und Reue" | python3 replace_to_umlauts.py`

 ### Vim
 Visually select the text and use `replace-to-umlauts` as a filter: